 Guadalupe Cano is a native of Silver City, and comes from a long line of community activists.
 A love of the outdoors was fostered early in her life, as she was the only woman in the Gila Fly-fishers organization, for which she served as secretary for several years.
 As the District 4 Silver City Town Councilor in her third term she remains committed to making sure that seniors, the disabled, and those with lower incomes have a voice and access to opportunities for a quality way of life.
 She is actively involved in working towards a federal designation of Wild & Scenic for portions of the Gila and Mimbres rivers and their tributaries.

 Born and raised in Hastings, Minnesota, Gill Sorg has worked as an environmental scientist, rancher, and long time public servant.
 Gill served in the Peace Corps in Ghana from 1970-1973 where he met and married his wife, Christine A. McConaty.
 He has worked extensively in the wildlife management field surveying raptors in Colorado, plant species at Fort Bliss, threatened and endangered species (TES) and Mexican spotted owl at the U.S. Air Force-Hubbs SeaWorld Research Institute project, and was the Wildlife Manager for the Birdstrike Control Program at McConnell Air Force Base in Wichita, Kansas.
-In 2009 he was elected to the Las Cruces City Council and in 2017 was elected by his colleagues to serve as Mayor Pro Tem of Las Cruces, where he holds that office until today.
+In 2009 Gill was elected to the Las Cruces City Council, where he served until Dec.
+31, 2021.